lkq1220/paper-note/bag-of-visual-phrases-and-hierarchical-deep-models-for-traffic-sign-detection-and-recognition-in-mobile-laser-scanning-data.md

 - result
   - feature regions with first-order neighborhood information can produce more meaningful, salient, and distinctive feature encodings
   -  the more the visual phrases in the dictionary, the higher degrees of distinctions between different categories of objects.(exceeds 120,000, performance is stable.)
-  -  obtain salient, distinctive feature encodings(when Np P 5, the detection performance drops dramatically)
+  -  obtain salient, distinctive feature encodings(when Np=5, the detection performance drops dramatically)
   ![](/assets/pic2.png)

 #### 1.3 Traffic sign detection on point clouds and images